NYPL/engineering-general/standards/technical-approach.md

 ## Audience

 TADs are ultimately technical documents for a technical audience, not for Product or non-technical stakeholders.
-They do require approval from the Engineering Leadership Team (ELT), which includes Engineering Managers and the Director of Engineering as [described below](#review-process).
+They do require approval from a Technical Team Lead or Technical Architect and one other engineer on your team [described below](#review-process).
+If the TAD involves multiple teams, please adjust the required approvals accordingly.
+If the author is a Technical Team Lead or Technical Architect, seek approval from the next most senior engineer and one other engineer on your team.

 Generally, the sections of the TAD that you'll be writing are for:
 * Your technical peers, i.e. other engineers who will be reviewing PRs and implementing the feature alongside you
-* The Engineering Manager who will be writing the Review Summary section at the end of the review process.
-The Director of Engineering will be reading the Review Summary section and skimming any other sections of the document that they find helpful.
+* The engineers who will be writing the Review Summary section at the end of the review process.

-Since the Engineering Manager might not be intimately familiar with your technical stack or the problem at hand, it is helpful to provide some additional context in the "Problem Definition/Goal" and "Architectural Summary" sections of the template.
-For example, an iOS engineer might add a brief sentence or two of background information about iOS technologies if the Engineering Manager is not familiar with those technologies.

 ## Authors